 Workshop Purpose

-Currently many researchers in academia, industry (R&D), and government agencies in the US and elsewhere are investigating and attempting to map flood risk and exposure and predict changes in flood risk at very large scales (regional, most often) and there is an ever-increasing demand to do this globally, and also at fine resolutions.
-Currently applied research studies either use satellites to map hazard and exposure to flooding at large scales or use models that are typically run with stochastic data or flow return periods, with very large uncertainties in the distribution tails.
+Currently many researchers in academia, industry (R&D), and government agencies in the US and elsewhere are investigating and attempting to identify flood risk areas and predict changes in flood risk at large scales (temporal and spatial).
+This urge is not restricted to the USA but is globally and the needs and interests are starting to shift towards identifying this flood risk areas at high resolution.
+Currently applied research studies either use satellite data to map hazard and exposure to flooding at large scales or use models that are typically run with stochastic data or flow return periods, with large uncertainties in the distribution tails.
 Furthermore, exposure and derived vulnerability data are often licensed or of restricted access.
-New technologies (small and cube-satellites, drones) and advances in AI and interoperability standards, however, promise significant, even game-changing, progress in the coming years.
+New technologies (small and cube-satellites, drones) and advances in Artificial Intelligence (AI) and interoperability standards, however, promise significant, even game-changing, progress in this field for the coming years.

-Also, particularly when looking at flood risk, exposure and vulnerability, it is important to understand what data are available and can be used.
-It is equally important in that context to establish collaborative partnerships between private and public entities, so as to maximize exchange and value of required data and models.
+Additional, particularly when looking at flood risk, exposure and vulnerability, it is important to understand what data are available and can be used.
+It is equally important in that context to establish collaborative partnerships between private and public entities, to maximize exchange and value of required data and models.
 There is thus a clear need to bring together government agencies, humanitarian aid organization, insurance and re-insurance providers, private sector industries, as well as academic and research institutions.
-Therefore, we are proposing a Flood Risk Workshop to establish “Requirements for mapping global flood risk”.
-Given the recent history of flood disasters worldwide that has clearly illustrated that current flood risk and resilience assessment methods should be revisited and require rethinking, this workshop is timely and very much needed to bring together the main actors across various sectors and communities.
+To accommodate for that we are proposing a Flood Risk Workshop to: a) identify minimal requirements for mapping global flood risk, b) start collaborative partnerships, c) identify achievable short-term goals that do not require significant funding, and d) determine a multi-year plan on how to achieve the workshop goals.
+Given the recent history of flood disasters worldwide that clearly illustrated that current flood risk and resilience assessment methods should be revisited and require rethinking, this workshop is timely and very much needed to bring together the main actors across various sectors and communities.

-Table 1.
-Ties to the 2016 Flood Response Workshop outcomes